guanxyz/vpic-docker/README.md

 run_config <path to config file>
 ````

-Then just type in ./launch.sh to run all the runs set up in runvpic.sh.
+Then just run launch.sh to start going through all the runs set up in runvpic.sh.